Green Grow the Rushes, O

 "Green Grow the Rushes, O" (alternatively "Ho" or "Oh") (also known as "The Twelve Prophets", "The Carol of the Twelve Numbers", "The Teaching Song", "The Dilly Song", or "The Ten Commandments"), is an English folk song (Roud #133).
 It is sometimes sung as a Christmas carol.
 It often takes the form of antiphon, where one voice calls and is answered by a chorus.

-The song is not to be confused with Robert Burns's similarly titled "Green Grow the Rashes" nor with the Irish folk band Altan's song of the same name.
+The song is not to be confused with Robert Burns's similarly titled "Green Grow the Rashes".

 It is cumulative in structure, with each verse built up from the previous one by appending a new stanza.
 The first verse is: